 - b) Animal Nutrition and Health The Animal Nutrition and Health segment produces integrated feeds and veterinary medicines.
 The operating subsidiary for the Animal Nutrition and Health segment is SMFI.
 Commercial feed products include hog feeds, layer feeds, broiler feeds, gamefowl feeds, aquatic feeds, branded feed concentrates, and specialty and customized feeds.
 These feeds are sold and marketed under various brands such as B-Meg, B-Meg Premium, Integra, Expert, Dynamix, Essential, Pureblend, Bonanza and Jumbo.
-SMFI likewise produces and sells dog food under the Nutri Chunks brand. - c) Protein SMFI is also the operating subsidiary for the business' Protein segment, which sells poultry and fresh meats products.
+SMFI likewise produces and sells dog food under the Nutri Chunks brand, as well as various veterinary medicines and preparations under San Miguel Animal Health Care. - c) Protein SMFI is also the operating subsidiary for the business' Protein segment, which sells poultry and fresh meats products.
 The poultry business operates a vertically-integrated production process that spans from breeding broilers to producing and marketing chicken products, primarily for retail.
 Its broad range of chicken products is sold under the Magnolia brand, which includes fresh-chilled or frozen whole and cut-up products.
-A wide variety of fresh and easy-to-cook products are sold through Magnolia Chicken Stations.
+A wide variety of fresh and easy-to-cook products, such as those under the brand Timplados, are sold through Magnolia Chicken d) Others - Flour milling, the manufacture and marketing of premixes and baking ingredients, foodservice and international operations are categorized under Others.
+The bulk of this segment is accounted for by the flour milling business and grain terminal operation.

+Stations.
 The poultry business also sells customized products to foodservice and export clients, supplies supermarket house brands, serves chicken products to wet markets through distributors, and sells live chickens to dealers.